cjumel/kickstart.nvim/README.md

 </details>

+## Install this configuration

-### Clone this configuration
+### Backup existing custom configuration

-Then, if you already have used Neovim previously with a custom configuration, you will want to back-up this existing configuration and delete Neovim's temporary files, with the following commands for instance:
+If you already have used Neovim with a custom configuration previously, you might want to back-up this existing configuration and delete Neovim's temporary files, with the following commands for
+instance:

 ```bash
 mv ~/.config/nvim ~/.config/nvim-old
 rm -rf ~/.local/share/nvim
 ```

+### Clone this configuration

 After having managed any existing Neovim configuration, clone this repository in the Neovim configuration repository, with: